Alberta Probate Forms: Complete Guide to GA1, GA2, and More

 - Start with GA1 (main application)

-- Complete GA2 (affidavit)
+- Complete GA2 (inventory)

 - Add supporting forms as needed